lturner19/Digital_Notebook/README.md

 ## INTRODUCTION
-As a career professional / student I want an app that will take, keep, and delete my various notes.
+As a career professional / student I want an app that will save and delete typed notes so that I can keep an organized log of tasks, meeting notes, and homeworks that are due.